yusufcodes/react-study/README.md

 ### Controlling the useEffect() Behavior

-By default this method will run all the time..
+By default this method will run all the time.
 We can pass in an **array** of data for the useEffect hook to base its running off of.
 This means that, it will **only** execute when the data we pass into the method gets changed - not the entire virtual DOM.

 To run useEffect only for the **first time**, you pass in an empty array as a second parameter.